 Financial and Health Care Durable Powers of Attorney are Necessary

-Women need to execute financial and health care durable powers of attorney (advance health care directive) and consider choosing a member of the family if that person is willing to assume the responsibility of making financial and/or medical decisions on your behalf in case of incapacity.
-And, if you are married or partnered, make sure your spouse or partner does the same because you’ll be the one who is handling things if anything happens to your spouse/partner and you want it to be as easy as possible.
+You need to execute financial and health care durable powers of attorney (advance health care directive) and consider choosing a member of the family if that person is willing to assume the responsibility of making financial and/or medical decisions on your behalf in case of incapacity.
+And, if you are married or partnered, make sure your spouse or partner does the same because you’ll be the one who is handling things if anything happens to him or her and you want it to be as easy as possible.

 Get Life Insurance

-Make sure your partner/spouse has life insurance to support you for as long as you will need support and that there’s enough to last your whole lifetime unless you will have your own savings.
+Make sure your spouse or partner has life insurance to support you for as long as you will need support and that there’s enough to last your whole lifetime unless you will have your own savings.

 Consider an Irrevocable Life Insurance Trust (ILIT)